gsig/actor-observer/README.md

-## ActorObserverNet code in PyTorch from
+## ActorObserverNet code in PyTorch

-From: ActorObserverNet code in PyTorch from Actor and Observer: Joint Modeling of First and Third-Person Videos, CVPR 2018
+From: Actor and Observer: Joint Modeling of First and Third-Person Videos, CVPR 2018

 Contributor: Gunnar Atli Sigurdsson